On this page

 Which authorization server should you use

-If your application has requirements such as additional scopes, customizing rules for when to grant scopes, or you need more authorization servers with different scopes and claims, then you need to create a custom authorization server.
+If your app has requirements like more scopes or customizing rules for when to grant scopes, then you need to create a custom authorization server.
+Also, create a custom authorization server if you need more authorization servers with different scopes and claims.

-The following table describes which capabilities are supported by the custom authorization server (includes the default custom authorization server) and which are supported by the org authorization server.
+This table describes the capabilities supported by a custom authorization server (includes the default custom authorization server) and capabilities supported by the org authorization server.

 Capabilities Custom authorization server Org authorization server